 This course teaches the fundamentals of designing for mobile applications.
 You will learn about user experience and user interface design standards for both iOS and Android mobile applications.
 Also learn the fundamental differences between the two main mobile platforms and how to design unique experiences that follow the design paradigms for each.
 User experience and user interface patterns for each platform are examined so you can create engaging mobile experiences that take into account content, platform and use cases.
 Prerequisite: Usability + Responsive Design or relevant experience.

-Starting a web design business or looking to become a member of a design and development team?
-Th is workshop offers a guide to both the potential and pitfalls inherent in running a web design business.
-Various aspects of project management are examined, from finding the right clients to negotiating the best price for your web design services.
-Additionally, technical aspects of the industry are discussed in detail.
-Perform the steps a project manager follows in planning, running, tracking and completing a web project.
-Learn to identify and create web development project tasks and identify and confirm user requirements.
-This course also covers interviewing techniques and presents solutions to common web project problems.
-Prerequisite: Web Design III or equivalent experience.
+Are you freelancing, starting a design services-based business, or looking to become a member of an existing design and development team?
+This course on digital agency operations, business development and project management offers a comprehensive guide to the potential and pitfalls inherent in web-based projects.
+All aspects of digital agency operations are examined, from finding the right clients and negotiating the best price for your services, to contract writing basics and effectively scheduling and managing your workflow.
+Perform the steps an operations industry professional follows in planning, running, tracking and completing projects.
+By the end of this course you will be able to scope potential web-based work, create project tasks and identify and confirm user requirements, including interviewing techniques, and present solutions to common web-based project problems.
+Prerequisite: Web Design I or Overview of Social Media or equivalent experience.

 - Server-Side Web Development – PHP + AJAX

 This course explores the user-centered design paradigm via readings, case studies, research and testing, and hands-on design exercises, providing theoretical knowledge and hands-on skills to understand the user-centered web development process and to manage a web project from start to finish.
 You will be exposed to the entire user-centered website design process, from planning and discovery to launch, promotion and maintenance.
 Prerequisite: Web III or equivalent experience.